MauroDataMapper/docs/docs/rest-api/authentication.md

     ```

 If successful, the response body will contain the user's `id`, email address, first and last names, and whether or not that
-user's account has been disabled (typically false in the case of a successful login)
+user's account has been disabled (typically false in the case of a successful login).

 === "Response body (JSON)"
     ```json